gabrielbarea/paper_bioerosion_scripts/README.md

-# paper_bioerosion_scripts
+# Paper Bioerosion Scripts
-scripts used in the paper bioerosion on osteoderms
+Here are the files used in the analyzes done for the osteoderm bioerosion paper.